kmehltretter82/frama-c-linux/ivette/src/ivette/doc.md

 ## The Laboratory {#ivette-laboratory}

 The Ivette principal area consists of one to four panels that you can arrange as you want.
-Each panels can be resized and configured to display any available _Components_ from the Frama-C kernel and the registered plug-ins.
+Each panel can be resized and configured to display available _Components_ from the Frama-C kernel and the registered plug-ins.

-The [icon-display] sidebar provides an access to all registered _Components_ and also provides access to some predefined combination of components as _Views_.
+The [icon-display] sidebar provides access to all registered _Components_ and also provides access to some predefined combinations of components, as _Views_.
 When you select a _View_, the Laboratory layout is updated to display the relevant predefined components.
-The main Ivette toolbar provides a quick access to the _Views_ you already visited.
+The main Ivette toolbar provides quick access to the _Views_ you already visited.
 You can also duplicate views and configure them independently.